cosvi/PlanetarySystemSimulator/documentation/tuntikirjanpito.md

 Tue 30.9: work on the GUI 2h
 Wed 1.10: work on the GUI 1,5h
 Thu 2.10: new tests, more JavaDoc 3,5h
+Thu 9.10: unsuccesfull work on additions to GUI, 3,5h